 3. Visit the Museums and Galleries

-If you’re interested in art and culture, the Old City has plenty to offer.
+If you’re interested in art and culture, the Old Town has plenty to offer.
 The Picasso Museum is a must-see, with a collection of over 4,000 works by the famous artist.

 The Museum of Catalan History is also worth a visit, with exhibits on the region’s history and culture.
 And if you’re a fan of contemporary art, the MACBA is a great place to see some of the best works by local and international artists, as is the Galería Joan Prats, which showcases works by emerging and established artists.